Gaetano Vitale: Early career

 Vitale played for Sorrento Youth Sector.
 In the 2018–19 season, he was awarded as "best young player of 2018–19 Serie D", making 27 appearances and scoring three goals for Sorrento.
 In the 2019–20 season, he made 26 appearances and scored two goals.

 Foggia

 On 27 September 2020, Vitale was signed by Salernitana, and was then loaned to Foggia.

 Seregno

 In the summer 2021, Vitale was loaned to Seregno.

 Monopoli

 On 20 July 2022, Vitale signed a three-year contract with Monopoli.
 On 1 September 2022, he was loaned by Gubbio.
+On 7 July 2023, Vitale returned to Sorrento on loan with an option to buy.

+Cavese

+On 14 August 2024, Vitale joined Cavese, with Sorrento previously exercising their option to acquire his rights and re-sell them to Cavese.

 Style of play

 Vitale has been compared to Nicolò Barella for his excellent vision and shooting.